jbarreiros/dtcg-style-dictionary/README.md

 Notes:

-- Tokens are not organized using CTI.
+- Tokens do not need to be organized using CTI.
 - `parser.js`
   <!-- prettier-ignore -->
   - Renames `$value` to `value`, and `$description` to `comment`.